Find Trade Skills Schools

 Things a Receptionist or Information Clerk Should Know How to Do

-These are the skills Receptionists and Information Clerks say are the most useful in their careers:
+When polled, Receptionists and Information Clerks say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.